 Returns a dictionary of travel mode objects that are available with the network data source.
 The dictionary keys are the names of the travel modes, and the dictionary values are the travel mode objects.

-One or more travel modes can be defined on a local network dataset, or on a network datasource from an ArcGIS Enterprise or ArcGIS Online portal.
+One or more travel modes can be defined on a local network dataset or on a network datasource from an ArcGIS Enterprise or ArcGIS Online portal.
 This function can be used to populate a value list with the available travel modes given a network data source.
-For example, a geoprocessing script tool can have a parameter of type String called Travel Modes that can be populated with a list of travel mode names once a network dataset has been selected on the tool dialog box.
+For example, a geoprocessing script tool may have a parameter of type String called Travel Modes that can be populated with a list of travel mode names once a network dataset has been selected on the tool dialog box.

 Get the travel modes in a network dataset and print the walking time travel mode.